Police officer in Ohio on administrative leave after punching Miami University football player during arrest – KION546

 An officer arrives on scene as the people have Johnson on the ground.
 The officer can be seen attempting to hold Johnson on the ground and appears to punch him three times.
 They continue to hold Johnson down as another officer arrives on scene.
 Both officers can be seen forcibly holding Johnson’s head, one of them pulling him by the hair at one point, before placing handcuffs on him.

-Johnson’s attorney, Ryan Agee, called the video “deeply disturbing” in a statement to the Miami Student earlier this week.
+Johnson’s attorney called the video “deeply disturbing” in a statement to the Miami Student earlier this week.

-In a Thursday statement to CNN, Agee said, “To date, there has been a concerning lack of communication from the Oxford City Police Department and those conducting the use of force investigation.
+Agee told CNN, “To date, there has been a concerning lack of communication from the Oxford City Police Department and those conducting the use of force investigation.
 Given the department’s public statements post-incident and their seeming oversight of critical details, we firmly believe that an independent, external investigation is not only justified but essential to uphold the trust and confidence of the community and the Johnson family in the investigative process.”

 Addressing the video in a Facebook post on Monday, Oxford police said their initial investigation “did not include this video angle.”